 The radially expanding access system (Step, InnerDyne, Sunnyvale, CA) was introduced in 1994.
 It consists of a 1.9 mm Veress surrounded by an expanding polymeric sleeve.
 The abdomen may first be insufflated using the Veress needle.
-The needle is removed, and the sleeve acts as a tract through the abdominal wall that can be dilated up to 12 mm by inserting a blunt obturator with a twisting motion.
-The force required to push this trocar through the abdomen in pigs is 14.2 kg compared with forces of 4 to 6 kg needed for disposable trocars.
-In the contract of the contract
+The needle is removed, and the sleeve acts as a tract through the abdominal wall that can be dilated up to 12 mm by inserting a blunt obturator with a twisting motion.^{21,121,122} The force required to push this trocar through the abdomen in pigs is 14.2 kg compared with forces of 4 to 6 kg needed for disposable trocars.116

-Several case series and randomized studies have reported no injury to major vessels and no deaths.21 Abdominal wall bleeding and Veress injury to mesentery have been encountered.21 In addition, RCTs have demonstrated less post-operative pain and more patient satisfaction with the radially expanding device than with the conventional trocar entry techniques.^{123-126}
+Several case series and randomized studies have reported no injury to major vessels and no deaths.21 Abdominal wall bleeding and Veress injury to mesentery have been encountered.21 In addition, RCTs have demonstrated less postoperative pain and more patient satisfaction with the radially expanding device than with the conventional trocar entry techniques.^{123-126}